benscottp/Map-Template/README.txt

 First install gulp globally on your machine npm install --global gulp-cli

-Then in the terminal type CD then drop this folder in.
+Then in the terminal type cd then drop this folder in.
 Then hit enter and run the following commands in this order:

 npm init

 npm install --save-dev gulp

 npm install gulp-sass --save-dev

 In order to use the Gulp to compile sass run in the terminal the following command ~/node/bin/gulp sass